-An undergraduate degree and a fourth-year level education qualification, or equivalent; or
+- An undergraduate degree and a fourth-year level education qualification, or equivalent; or

-A four-year education degree, or equivalent; or
+- a four-year education degree, or equivalent; or

-An undergraduate degree and a Certificate in English Language Teaching to Adults (CELTA) or equivalent; or
+- an undergraduate degree and a Certificate in English Language Teaching to Adults (CELTA) or equivalent*; or

-A four-year undergraduate degree with a significant component of English Language Studies, or equivalent.
+- a four-year undergraduate degree with a significant component of English Language Studies, or equivalent*.

-International students must meet English language requirements
+All students must meet English language requirements

-Postgraduate Certificate- 6 months full-time/1 year part-time
+Graduate Certificate- 6 months full-time/1 year part-time

 Master:1 year full-time/ 2 years part-time

-Local -Postgraduate Certificate- Australian Fee Place
+Local -Graduate Certificate- Australian Fee Place

 International- International Fee Place